Boxing career of Manny Pacquiao: Pacquiao vs. Ugás

-On August 10, the bout against Spence was cancelled because of Spence's eye injury and is replaced by Yordenis Ugás, who was supposed to defend his WBA (Super) welterweight title on the undercard against Fabian Maidana.
+On August 10, the bout against Spence was cancelled because of Spence's eye injury and is replaced by Yordenis Ugás, who was supposed to defend his WBA (Super) welterweight title on the undercard against Fabián Maidana.
 The new opponent meant that Pacquiao would now instead be challenging for the same title he had previously won by defeating Keith Thurman in 2019 and was subsequently stripped of.
 Pacquiao appeared to relish the opportunity, stating, "The proper way and the only way to win a world title is inside the ring."
 Prior to the fight, Pacquiao admitted that his bout with Ugás may be the final fight of his career.

 The bout was a competitive affair, with Ugás using his jab and looping right hand effectively to control the distance.
 While Pacquiao had moments of success throughout the night, he never truly settled into a rhythm and was noticeably stiffer than usual, not showcasing the deft footwork that he has been known for throughout his career.
 Pacquiao himself admitted after the fight that his legs were "tight".
 At the final bell, Ugás was awarded a unanimous decision victory with scores of 116–112, 116–112 and 115–113.
 According to CompuBox, Pacquiao threw over double the number of punches compared to Ugás, but landed fewer, making the latter the far more accurate boxer on the night.
 Pacquiao landed 130 punches of 815 thrown (16%), while Ugás landed 151 punches of 405 thrown (37.3%).

 In his post-fight interview, Pacquiao addressed the speculation that he would imminently retire from the sport of boxing: "I don't know.
 Let me rest first and relax and make a decision if I fight again."
 He also stated that he would make an announcement in September as to whether or not he would run for President of the Philippines.
 On August 25, Pacquiao said he was considering the idea of a January 2022 rematch against Ugás: "Yes, I can come back in January.
 I will see about it.
 I know I can rematch him if I want.
 I'll just need to tell Al Haymon.
 That would be no problem."